KevinJones/komma-games-quartz/content/gamerecs/Qix.md

 Release Date:: 1981-10-01
 Hours:: 0.1

-An arcade action game about tracing out areas of a canvas while avoiding abstract enemies. *Volfied* (1989) is its spiritual successor.
+An arcade action game about capturing out areas of a canvas while avoiding abstract enemies. *Volfied* (1989) is its spiritual successor.